 The country changes fast, and most of Colombia’s travel blogs aren’t updated enough.
 Besides, too many travelers write about Colombia even if they just have spent 2 months in the country – Did you know it’s twice the size of France?

-We created this Colombia Travel Blog to help travelers to create unique Colombia itineraries.
+Since 2015, I have been creating new articles and updating old ones to help travelers create unique itineraries in Colombia.
 And this is what we’re doing to do right now.

 Creating an excellent Colombia travel itinerary is not simple and takes a lot of practice.